dic-to-idm-header

 Measure & Refine

-At this point the customer moves into the post-commitment, or Loyalty, stage of the DIC.
-In this stage, BLS’ primary goal is to serve the customer’s needs and inquires in a timely manner and to generate long-term brand loyalty; this process is managed through the SCRM.
-All service interactions and reviews provide data for tracking and evaluation in the “Measure and Refine” component of the IDM Strategic Model.
+At this point, the stakeholder moves into the post-commitment, or Loyalty, stage of the SIC.
+In this stage, BLS’ primary goal is to serve the stakeholder’s needs and inquiries in a timely manner and to generate long-term brand loyalty; this process is primarily managed with SRM and SRM software.
+All service interactions and reviews provide data for tracking and evaluation per the “Measure and Refine” component of the IDM Strategic Model.

-As the BLS team targets stages six and seven of the DIC, Advocacy and Championing, their focus is on rewarding loyal customers and engaging these customers’ passion for the mobile app.
+As the BLS team targets stages six and seven of the SIC, Advocacy and Championing, their focus is on rewarding loyal stakeholders and engaging these stakeholders’ passion for the mobile app.
 Brand advocates are encouraged to actively share their experiences through online reviews and engage others through social media, while the most passionate super fans will generate their own initiatives to promote the BLS mobile app throughout their networks and the language learning social community.

 The Bottom Line

-The incorporation of the Digital Involvement Cycle and customer experience with the strategies, tactics, and tools of the IDM Strategic Model provides a powerful, integrated approach to an organization’s digital marketing efforts.
+The incorporation of the Stakeholder Involvement Cycle and customer experience with the strategies, tactics, and tools of the IDM Strategic Model provides a powerful, integrated approach to an organization’s digital marketing efforts.